kawaicheung/book-on-naming-things/manuscript/Ch_Verbs.md

 `OverwriteUsers()` still doesn't clarify something about the implementation, though.

 Under the hood, I know that users are linked to projects via `Membership` records.
-Memberships hold additional bits of information relevant to a user's project access -- perhaps the date access was granted, their particular role on the project, or some notification settings tied to that membership.
+Memberships hold additional bits of information relevant to a user's project access--perhaps the date access was granted, their particular role on the project, or some notification settings tied to that membership.
 Knowing this, `OverwriteMemberships()` becomes an even more accurate name.

 But, what does `OverwriteMemberships()` do for users who both have a membership currently and are in the passed-in list?
 As it stands, it sounds like their membership will be removed and re-created, thereby erasing any current information tied to their membership.

-Another peek inside the method reveals that - in fact - the code is delicate with existing memberships.
+Another peek inside the method reveals that--in fact--the code is delicate with existing memberships.
 All existing memberships who will continue to have access will stay intact rather than be removed and recreated.
 There might be a better name to express this additional nuance, like `UpsertMemberships()` or `SyncMemberships()`.

 I don't have the perfect answer here, but this exercise tells us a couple of things.